Informatiqal/docs/docs/test-o-matiq/index.md

 Check if specific data connections are available/visible from the app/user

+#### Master items

+Similar to data connections check, just check if specific master items are present in the app (dimensions, measures and visualizations)

 ### Data

 This is where the real data tests are happening.